mayasharma2110/Treat-Yourself/README.md

 * As a returning user, I want to be able to register for an account, log in and log out.

-* As a returning user, I want to receive an email confirmation once I sign up to the site and I also want to be able to recover my password if I forget it.

 * As a returning user, I want the site to save my default delivery information for easier checkout in the future (if I am registered to the site and logged in).

 * As a returning user, I want to be able to rate products I have tried to help other users find good products.